Bhadreshkumar Chetanbhai Patel: Killing

 On the night of April 12, 2015, Bhadreshkumar and Palak were working a night shift at a Dunkin' Donuts located on Arundel Mills Boulevard in Hanover, Maryland.
 The store was owned by a relative of Bhadreshkumar whom the couple were visiting.
 Surveillance footage showed Bhadreshkumar and Palak walking together in the kitchen at around 9:30 p.m. before disappearing out of view behind some racks.
 Moments later, Bhadreshkumar re-emerged without his wife, turned off an oven, and left the store.

 The body of 21-year-old Palak Patel was found later that night.
-She had been beaten to death by Bhadreshkumar and stabbed multiple times with a large kitchen knife.
+She had been beaten to death and stabbed multiple times with a large kitchen knife.
 Investigators believe the couple had an argument, with Palak wanting to return to India and Bhadreshkumar wishing to remain in the U.S. instead.

 Aftermath

 Customers arriving at the Dunkin' Donuts store grew concerned when no employees came to serve them.
 A police officer who happened to be near the store was approached by concerned customers and checked out the scene.
 Upon searching the store, the officer found Palak's body.
-Police then checked the surveillance video and realized the killer was Bhadreshkumar, who had vanished.
+Police then checked the surveillance video and realized the killer was likely Bhadreshkumar, who had vanished.
 Bhadreshkumar was not identified as the suspect until over an hour after the killing, giving him time to escape.

 After the killing of Palak, Bhadreshkumar fled the store and returned to his nearby apartment on foot.
 He took some personal items and then got a cab to a hotel near Newark Liberty International Airport.
 The taxi driver reported that Bhadreshkumar was very calm during the journey.
 He checked into a hotel in Newark and was seen on surveillance video at the counter paying in cash for a room.
 He checked out the following morning.

 Bhadreshkumar was last seen on the morning of April 13, 2015, around 10 a.m. at Newark Penn Station in New Jersey.
 He took a hotel shuttle to the station and has not been seen since.

 Investigation

 Authorities believe Bhadreshkumar could have fled the country or could be hiding with relatives.
 He had a visa to be in the U.S., but it had expired by the time he carried out the killing.
 A report stated that because of this, there was no indication he was able to legally leave the country.

 An investigation with Palak's family into the killing revealed that the last conversation she had with them was about wishing to return home to India.
-This call was made moments before Palak was killed by her husband and had been overheard by him.
+This call was made moments before Palak was killed and had been overheard by Bhadreshkumar.
 Police believe that Bhadreshkumar then argued with his wife and killed her for this reason.

 Bhadreshkumar has connections in Canada and India and the U.S. states of New Jersey, Kentucky, Georgia, and Illinois.
 He is considered armed and extremely dangerous.
-A reward of up to $250,000 is available for information that leads to his whereabouts.
+A reward of up to $1,000,000 is available for information that leads to his whereabouts.